 Purpose: To entice talented and promising prospective graduate students to enroll in a Ph.D. program at BYU and participate in cancer-focused research.
 GSRF awardees are expected to raise the bar for BYU cancer research by generating high quality results and mentoring undergraduate students.

-Description: The fellowship will provide the awardee a stipend of $35,000 per year for up to three years.
+Description: The fellowship will provide the awardee a total stipend and scholarship of $35,000 per year for up to three years.
 Receipt of the funds in years two and three is contingent upon the awardee meeting the following benchmarks:

 - Selection of an SCCR member as research advisor

 - A GPA of 3.6 or higher at the end of the first year

 - A rating of “Satisfactory” in the Annual Progress Review that is conducted by the student’s committee at the end of the first year (Note: since the fellowship will allow the awardee to avoid a TA assignment, it is expected that they will be more productive than a typical first-year graduate student)

 - Continuing to work under the direction of an SCCR member